findingmarbles/Retromat/README.md

 Retromat
 ========

-Retr-O-Mat: Create, tweak, print & share plans for (agile) retrospectives
+Retromat: Create, tweak, print & share plans for (agile) retrospectives
             A collection of activities / methods to inspire scrummasters and facilitators in general